 Prayer Focus is a weekly prayer resource that incorporates up-to-date news with prayer that focuses on the people and the places involved in mission in Ireland.
 All of our deaconesses, chaplains in hospitals, prisons and universities, Home Mission Congregations, our Community Outreach and Irish Mission Workers will benefit from your prayerful support.

-Published Wednesday, 29th March 2017
+Published Wednesday, 23rd August 2017

 Prayer requests from Presbyterian Mission in Ireland personnel and Home / Urban Mission congregations.